Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/posing/bone_constraints/inverse_kinematics/introduction.rst

 ------------

 If the :ref:`iTaSC IK Solver <rigging-armatures_posing_bone-constraints_ik_model_itasc>`
-is used, the bone IK panel changes to add these addition parameters.
+is used, the bone IK panel changes to add these additional parameters.

 Control Rotation
    Activates a joint rotation constraint on that bone.